Serra da Estrela Natural Park: Economy

 Throughout the Natural Park, a traditional mountain economy is practised, centred on agriculture, shepherding of sheep and goats, particularly domestic sheep and the manufacture of Serra da Estrela cheese.
 The craftsmanship of the region is expressed in basket work using chestnut and wicker, weaving, embroidered cotton and smoked produce.

+As the population of the Natural Park ages, locals have turned to other means, such as tourism, to preserve their economy and cultural traditions.